Gap theorems in Yang-Mills theory for complete four-dimensional manifolds with a weighted Poincar\'e inequality: Introduction

-This paper proves an $L^{\infty}$ type gap for $F_{A}^{+}$ for complete four-dimensional manifolds with a weighted Poincaré inequality.
-The author is not aware of previous gap theorems in Yang-Mills theory using these inequalities.
+In this paper we extend the gap theorem of Bourguignon-Lawson-Simons to complete four-dimensional manifolds with a weighted Poincaré inequality.
+Using the weighted Poincaré inequality we can overcome the assumption of positive curvature in the work of Bourguignon-Lawson-Simons.
+In this way we cover space forms, complex space forms, manifolds with positive spectrum, stable minimal hypersurfaces, and several other geometric settings.
+Unlike previous works, in Theorem \ref{thm:vol} we do not assume finite Yang-Mills energy.
+In Corollary \ref{cor:app} we obtain $L^{\infty}$ gap theorems for all constant curvature models (real and complex).
+In particular, we prove that a Yang-Mills connection on $R^{4}$ satisfying $\left|r^{2}F^{+}\right|_{L^{\infty}}\leq2/\gamma$ must be anti-self-dual, without assuming finite Yang-Mills energy.
+Another contribution related to this corollary is that we find a weighted Poincaré inequality that improves the bottom of the spectrum of the Laplacian of the complex hyperbolic space (Lemma \ref{lem:wpichn}).
+Finally, in Theorem \ref{thm:adhm} we give an $L^{\infty}$ characterization of the BPST instanton.

-Li-Wang \cite{LW2006} introduced weighted Poincaré inequalities and proved interesting structure theorems for complete manifolds.
-Recall that a complete manifold satisfies a weighted Poincaré inequality with weight function $q$ if
+Suppose we have an $L_{loc}^{1}$ function $q$ on a complete Riemannian manifold $X$.
+The manifold $X$ is said to satisfy a weighted Poincaré inequality with a weight function $q$ if the following inequality is valid:

-for all smooth functions $\phi$ on the manifold with compact support.
-Here $\int$ stands for integration over the entire manifold with respect to the Riemannian measure and the weight function $q$ is assumed to be continuous almost everywhere.
-Weighted Poincaré inequalities are also known as Hardy type inequalities (see \cite{De2014}).
-For some examples with applications to Yang-Mills theory see Section 4.
-For further examples with applications to Riemannian geometry and hypersurface theory see \cite{CZ2009}, \cite{La2010}, \cite{LW2006}, \cite{V2016}.
+for all smooth functions $\phi$ on the manifold $X$ with compact support.
+In \cite{C1997} and \cite{LW2006} Carron and Li-Wang applied weighted Poincaré inequalities to Riemannian manifolds and submanifolds.
+In Section 2 we give many examples of manifolds with a weighted Poincaré inequality (the Euclidean space, the hyperbolic space, the complex hyperbolic space, manifolds with positive spectrum, stable minimal hypersurfaces in a general Riemannian manifold and minimal hypersurfaces in the Euclidean space) and we also give more references on this subject.

-In this paper structure groups of vector bundles are assumed to be compact and embedded in some orthogonal group.
-Given a compact Lie group $G$ embedded in $O\left(n\right)$ consider the constant $a_{G}$ given by
+In this paper we prove two $L^{\infty}$ type gap theorems for the self-dual curvature $F^{+}$ of a Yang-Mills connection on complete four-dimensional manifolds with a weighted Poincaré inequality.
+The theorems have different assumptions and complementary applications.